bdevos/appjeniksaan-site/content/posts/2021-05-04-pull-to-refresh.md

 description: Creating a Pull to Refresh ScrollView in SwiftUI
 ---

+### Deprecation warning

+2021-06-11: Please be aware that with the introduction of iOS 15 and the SwiftUI additions for 2021, this functionality is build into SwiftUI: [refreshable(action:)](<https://developer.apple.com/documentation/SwiftUI/View/refreshable(action:)>)

+---

 Yesterday I wrote an article about creating a [CircularProgressView which could show the progress](/posts/2021/05/03/circular-progress-view-style-with-value).
 Today I wanted to write about how you could use that `ProgressViewStyle` in creating a ScrollView with pull to request functionality.

 I wanted to create this pull to refresh functionality after [reading about tracking the scroll offset](https://swiftwithmajid.com/2020/09/24/mastering-scrollview-in-swiftui/) in the `ScrollView`.